1879 N. BURLING STREET, LINCOLN PARK

 Just a few doors down, 1970 N. Burling Street is a one-of-a-kind gem with a story.
 The blue sculpture, Chevron by the famed artist John Henry, has been removed from the property.
 I hope it found a good home — it would look fabulous on the grounds of Denmark’s Louisiana Museum.

 Someone more knowledgeable in architecture than I has explained this property to me, and the details and thoughtfulness that gone into it will likely escape the casual observer.
-For example, the flowers on the top floor balcony match the sculpture they surround and can you find the nods to the Chicago star symbol?
-Take a long look at this one.
+But don’t take my word for it.